 XML Syntax rules

-XML syntax rules are similar to HTML syntax rules, but there are some differences.
-In XML, you must use proper capitalization and punctuation marks when writing your document.
+there are some differences.
+In XML, you must use proper capitalization and

 XML elements